How to file a Michigan annual report

 Required information

-• Complete legal business name as registered with the state
+• Complete legal business name

 • Current registered agent name and Michigan street address